 Design system

-We built a design system for Sense that provides a a library of the components that make up the site and code examples for any future developers working with the online digital brand.
+We built a design system for Sense that provides a library of the components that make up the site and code examples for future developers working with the digital brand.

 Scalable vector graphics